-On Wednesday, January 27, SNF Dialogues, a series of events held through journalism nonprofit iMEdD (the incubator for Media Education and Development), hosted its first live webcast of the new year, on the fundamental question of what COVID-19 has taught us—and how this challenge will shape the future of society, science, and their relationship.
+On Wednesday, 27 January, the SNF Dialogues hosted its first live webcast for the new year, on the fundamental question of what Covid-19 has taught us and how this challenge will shape the future of society, science, and relationship between the two.

 Spyros Artavanis-Tsakonas commented, “What has the pandemic taught us?
 That research is not a luxury but a necessity.
 Also, it is preparing us for the next pandemic.
 We were completely unprepared for such a major onslaught on the health system.”
 Regarding the vaccinations that have already started in the so-called developed world, Artavanis-Tsakonas said that “on a personal level, the data that I have seen is enough to convince me to get the vaccine as soon as possible, because the risk of dying from the coronavirus is much higher than the risk of dying from the vaccine.”

 Stavroula Tsinorema pointed out that the pandemic has raised a number of very important ethical issues and pointed specifically to the ethics of public communication.
 “Public communication must obey ethical rules.
 First of all, when information is transmitted by an expert, it must be credible and, secondly, the messages we send to society must be unambiguous.”
 On the distribution of vaccines, Tsinorema stressed that “we must avoid vaccination nationalism.
 Some countries, which have the means, have already ordered a much larger number of vaccines than they need based on their populations.
 As a result, the process of vaccine production and distribution is delayed in other countries.
 It is extremely unfair that Africa, where the coronavirus is currently raging, will not get the vaccines until the end of February.
 There must be international deliberation and the proper care to distribute vaccines where they are most needed.”